faiface/blog/content/post/context-should-go-away-go2.md

 [`"database/sql"`](https://golang.org/pkg/database/sql/) package.
 Although it does solve the problem partially, it smells quite bad.

 Also, imagine teaching Go to a student.
-You start explaing the context-equiped `io.Reader` interface (or anything else which occasionally requires a context) to them and they ask: *What is that `ctx context.Context` thingy there?* And the answer would probably just be: *Don't worry about that, just pass `context.TODO` there for now.* Sounds a lot like `public static void` to me.
+You start explaining the context-equipped `io.Reader` interface (or anything else which occasionally requires a context) to them and they ask: *What is that `ctx context.Context` thingy there?* And the answer would probably just be: *Don't worry about that, just pass `context.TODO` there for now.* Sounds a lot like `public static void` to me.

 The message is: Context spreads like a virus and I (alongside almost everyone who doesn't write servers in Go) don't want to deal with it when I don't have to.